knamitha/Task-Plan---To-Do-App-UI-UX-Design-Figma-/README.md

 # Taskplan — To-Do App UI/UX Design

-A complete multi-screen mobile UI/UX design for a task management application, designed using **Figma** as part of my UI/UX Design Internship at **Edu Tantra**.
+A complete multi-screen mobile UI/UX design for a task management application, designed using **Figma** as part of my UI/UX Design Internship at **Edu Tantr**.

 ---